Kang-S/State-Estimation/README.md

   $ sudo apt-get update
   ```
   This leaves the original gcc,g++ in place.
 Now, to compile with the 4.9 version, then either set the CC and CXX env vars accordingly or invoke the compilers as gcc-4.9 or g++-4.9 explicitly.

+  The Makefile of the project has been updated accordingly to use any gcc/g++ version >= 4.9.

 ## Running the code